vdaburon/har-to-jmeter-convertor/README.md

 ## Creating a har file and run the tool har-to-jmx-convertor to simulate recording from the JMeter recording template
 This tool har-to-jmx-convertor try to **simulate** a script JMeter and a record xml file recording from the **JMeter recording template**.

+Since version 7.0, **Websocket** is manage with samplers from the plugin "WebSocket Samplers by Peter Doornbosch".

 ### JMeter recording template and HTTP(S) Test Script Recorder - The standard way to record
+This demonstration use the web site from : https://petstore.octoperf.com

 The JMeter recording template : <br/>
 ![JMeter recording template start](doc/images/jmeter_record_template_begin.png)